testground/testground/ROADMAP.md

 ## 7. Testground covers every /essential/ combinations of languages and libraries required by its users

+**Why:** Drive adoptions outside of Protocol Labs.

 ### We support the main language needed by our users

 - Provide a simple matrix about which languages and builders are supported and how
     - example: go support = great, nodejs support = deprecated, python support = non existent
 - Provide a way to raise requests for more language support
 - Provide an example  + SDK for "most" languages using `docker:generic`